|

 deer wander by and watch the face of your loved one when

 they touch a fawn for the first time?
-Elephant Rock is
+Elephant Rock

 truly a magical place where families can discover nature